ValeruS/terraform-provider-mssql/docs/resources/database_credential.md

 # mssql_database_credential

-The `mssql_database_credential` resource create a database credential on a SQL Server.
+The `mssql_database_credential` resource allows you to create and manage database-scoped credentials in SQL Server.

 ## Example Usage